top of page

 Jet Lag Survival Guide: Traveling 1-3 time zones westward

-Jet lag is so-called because with the invention of air travel humans became able to rapidly cross time zones faster than our internal body clock (or circadian rhythm) could keep up.
-The “lag” in jet lag refers to the time that it takes for your circadian rhythm to catch up to socially normal bed/wake/eating times in a new time zone.
+Jet lag earned its name with the advent of air travel, which allows humans to cross time zones faster than the internal body clock—or circadian rhythm—can adjust.
+The "lag" refers to the time it takes for your circadian rhythm to align with the new time zone’s social schedule of sleep, wake, and meals.

 Chart showing sleep shifts following time zone changes.